arulnidhii/SQL-SERVER-and-Power-BI-Project/README.md

 ## Solution Approach

-We solved these business questions by executing SQL queries on the `DBATest` database in SQL Server and visualizing the results in Power BI.
+We solved these objectives by executing SQL queries on the `DBATest` database in SQL Server and visualizing the results in Power BI.

 ## Queries